PennLINC/babs/docs/source/walkthrough.rst

 .. contents:: Table of Contents

+.. developer's note:
+..
+This walkthru is prepared:
+..  at: '/cbica/projects/BABS/babs_demo_prep'
+..  using conda env 'babs_demo'
+..
+TODO before copying anything to this doc:
+..
+1. replace 'babs_demo_prep' with 'babs_demo'

 In this example walkthrough, we will use toy BIDS data and toy BIDS App to demonstrate how to use BABS.